Trailer for ‘In Search of Chemozoa’ (2020): Three channel HD moving image installation.

-Exploring new perspectives in response to the first study of cancer across species, boredomresearch present a poetic rendering of an in silico model organism, called Chemozoa, created in collaboration with Arizona Cancer Evolution Center, the artwork responds to mythical creatures documented in scientific literature to reveal tensions and interconnections between human and planetary health.
+In this award winning moving image artwork new perspectives are explored in response to the first study of cancer across species. boredomresearch presents a poetic rendering of an in silico model organism, called Chemozoa, created in collaboration with Arizona Cancer Evolution Center, the artwork responds to mythical creatures documented in scientific literature to reveal tensions and interconnections between human and planetary health.
 Combining computer animation, filmed environments and scientific speculation, boredomresearch weave a poetic narrative that introduces new ideas emerging from cancer research.

 When in residence at the Arizona Cancer Evolution Center, boredomresearch witnessed the beauty of the Placozoan being studied by Dr. Angelo Fortunato who is developing novel model organisms to understand cancer across species.
 It was the complex web of ideas radiating from this simple organism that inspired boredomresearch’s imaginary Chemozoa; a fictional organism that experiences the same disease process that touches so many lives.
 With the dynamics of cancer programmed into their cells Chemozoa are designed to survive in toxic environments that act as an analogue for chemotherapy.
 The artwork responds to new therapeutic approaches centered on managing rather than curing cancer.
 The artificial physiology of Chemozoa does not differentiate between healthy and unhealthy cells and therefore no clear distinction can be made between cancer and body.
 As such the Chemozoan escape the existential crisis of experiencing an internal conflict between healthy and unhealthy, self and other, characteristics of cancer.
 The Chemozoa allow us to reflect on our own relationship with conflict, foregrounding the benefits of balance in the management of singular identities made of conflicting parts.
 A philosophy that extends beyond the health of the individual to encompass the health of our societies and our sustaining natural environment.